thiblahute/meson-website/Compiler-properties.md

 The variable *result* will now contain either <tt>true</tt> or <tt>false</tt> depending on whether the compilation succeeded or not.
 The keyword argument <tt>name</tt> is optional.
 If it is specified, Meson will write the result of the check to its log.

+Does code compile and link?
+==

+Sometimes it is necessary to check whether a certain code fragment not only compiles, but also links successfully, e.g. to check if a symbol is actually present in a library.
+This can be done using the '''.links()''' method on a compiler object like this:

+    code = '''#include<stdio.h>
+    void func() { printf("Compile me.\n"); }
+    '''

+Then we can run the test.

+    result = compiler.links(code, args : '-lfoo', name : 'link check')

+The variable *result* will now contain either <tt>true</tt> or <tt>false</tt>
+depending on whether the compilation and linking succeeded or not.
+The keyword argument <tt>name</tt> is optional.
+If it is specified, Meson will write the result of the check to its log.

 Compile and run test application
 ==